kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 *snow depth = RH_baresoil - RH*

-We do not pursue a quantitative comparison at this site as there are at least two publications in a refereed journals and a PhD Dissertation:
+We do not pursue a quantitative comparison at this site as there are at least two publications in refereed journals and a PhD Dissertation:

 [Gutmann, E., K. M. Larson, M. Williams, F.G.
 Nievinski, and V. Zavorotny, Snow measurement by GPS interferometric reflectometry: an evaluation at Niwot Ridge, Colorado, Hydrologic Processes, Vol. 26, 2951-2961, 2012](https://www.kristinelarson.net/wp-content/uploads/2015/10/GutmannEtAl_2012.pdf)